blueconic/node-oom-heapdump/README.md

 Also comes with prebuilt binaries (hosted on Github releases), thanks to Stuart Miller (https://github.com/spmiller).
 From 3.1.0, prebuilt binaries are only shipped for Node.js 16.x and upwards.
 From 3.2.3, prebuilt binaries are only shipped for Node.js 18.x and upwards.
+In 3.7.0, prebuilt binaries for node 24.x were added.

 ## Node 22.x
 Since node 22.x, there is a new CLI flag for generating heapdumps.
 This one is supplied by V8 (not Node.js) and is more reliant and efficient in creating the heapdumps than Node.js' `--heapsnapshot-near-heap-limit`.